brechtbilliet/brechtbilliet.github.io/_posts/2016-8-24-Modals-in-angular2.md

 	});
 ```

+## Conclusion
+With very little code I created a flexible way to create custom modal's.
+Don't <strong>always</strong> blindly rely on opensource solutions.
+Think about the complexity and flexibility first.

 Thanks for reading!
-Hope you enjoyed it
+I Hope you enjoyed it